gymrek-lab/gymreklab.github.io/doc/Onboarding.rst

 * Take a look at the schedule_ for lab meetings to note when you or others are presenting research talks or journal clubs.

+To request access to any of these resources, email gymreklab-help AT googlegroups DOT com and someone will help you out.

 .. _snorlax: https://gymreklabgithubio.readthedocs.io/en/latest/Snorlax.html
 .. _schedule: https://gymreklabgithubio.readthedocs.io/en/latest/LabMeetingSchedule.html